Marianandrade23/Marianandrade23/README.md

 • Experienced with C#, JavaScript, Python, and Java.

-• Skilled in web development using HTML, CSS, SQL, and version control with Git and GitHub.
+• Skilled in web development using HTML, CSS, SQL.

 • Proficient in building web applications with PHP and ASP.NET, and modern front-end development using Next.js, Figma, Tailwind CSS, and React.